Blue-infosec/3-Phish-Page-Detection/README.md

                     --html=./test/facebook-c.com..source.txt
 ```

-## Disclaimer
+## Disclaimer and Reference

-research prototype, use at your own risk.
+This is a research prototype, use at your own risk.

+If you feel this tool is useful, cite the tool as :dog2: SquatPhish :dog2: is highly appreiciated.

+## Acknowledgement

 Core contributor: ke tian @ririhedou